knpuniversity/javascript/knpu/ep3b-webpack-encore/copy-plugin.md

 ```

 Woh!
 There's our config!
 Actually, it's not so scary: there are keys for `entry`,
-`output`, `module`, `plugin` and few other things. *This* is Webpack's config.
-And
+`output`, `module`, `plugins` and a few other things. *This* is Webpack's config.
-it's important to understand in case you ever need to add something that Encore
+And it's important to understand this in case you ever need to add something that Encore
 doesn't provide.

 For example, see the `plugins` key?
 Back on their docs, *that* is what they're referring
 to: they want you to add *their* plugin to that config key.

-Ok, so ho can we do that?
+Ok, so how can we do that?
 Well, you could always just add it manually:
 `module.exports.plugins.push()` and then the plugin.
-Yea, we could literally add
+Yep: you could literally add
 something to the plugins array!

 But, fortunately, Encore gives you an easier way to modify the most common things.
 In this case, use `addPlugin()` and then `new CopyWebpackPlugin()`.
 Pass this an
-array - this will be the paths it should copy.
+array - this will soon be the paths it should copy.

 ## Copying Images into build/